William Rosenberg: Career

 In the early 1960s, Rosenberg founded a fast food chain, Howdy Beefburgers (later Howdy Beef n' Burger), in Massachusetts, locating many of its restaurants beside Dunkin' Donuts shops so they could share common parking lots to compete with larger chains such as McDonald's for retail space and customer draw.
 Howdy Beefburgers was inspired by The Howdy Doody Show that had run on television from 1947 to 1960, and even adapted Howdy Doody as its mascot.
 Serving such products as hamburgers, French fries, fish sandwiches and New England clam chowder, the chain had restaurants in as many as 27 locations throughout New England before dissolving toward the end of the 1970s.

 In 1968, Rosenberg bought Wilrose Farm in rural East Kingston, New Hampshire.
 After being diagnosed with lung cancer in 1971, he was luckily able to catch the disease in time.
-He began devoting most of his time to the farm, becoming the largest standardbred breeder in New England and was inducted into the New England Hall of Fame of the Standardbred Industry.
+He began devoting most of his time to the farm, becoming the largest breeder of standardbred horses in New England and was inducted into the New England Hall of Fame of the Standardbred Industry.
 In 1980, he donated Wilrose Farm to the University of New Hampshire, and later became involved in philanthropy, primarily benefiting hospitals.

 In 2001, he published his autobiography, Time to Make the Donuts: The Founder of Dunkin Donuts Shares an American Journey, written with the help of Jessica Brilliant Keener.

 Personal life

 Rosenberg was married twice.
 In 1937, he married Bertha "Bookie" Greenberg and they had three children: Bob Rosenberg, Carol Rosenberg Silverstein, and Donald "Don" Rosenberg.
 They later divorced.
 In 1978, he married Ann Aluisy of Farmington, New Hampshire.

-On September 22, 2002, Rosenberg died of bladder cancer at the age of 86 in his home in Mashpee, Massachusetts.
+On September 20, 2002, Rosenberg died of bladder cancer at the age of 86 in his home in Mashpee, Massachusetts.